hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

 1. We recommend setting function endpoint and function name in environment variables.
 In `teamsapp.local.yml` file, find the action `file/updateEnv` and add new envs.
     ```yml
-    - uses: file/updateEnv # Generate runtime environment variables for tab
+    - uses: file/createOrUpdateEnvironmentFile # Generate runtime environment variables
       with:
         target: ./.localSettings
         envs: